musicog/selectable-score-demo/README.md

 Click and drag to select MEI elements (in this example, notes); hold down shift or ctrl to select discontinuous regions.

+This application expects your Solid POD to have a folder called /public/annotations.
+At the moment, it is necessary to create this yourself using the Solid UI.
+This will be automated in future versions.

 ## Known issues

 Paging is currently very slow.
 We're working on improving this, through [MELD](https://github.com/oerc-music/meld)  optimisations and potentially by running Verovio as a Web Worker (work in progress!)